IQSS/dataverse/doc/sphinx-guides/source/api/search.rst

         }
     }

 Note that the image_url field, if exists, will be returned as a regular URL for Datasets, while for Files and Dataverses, it will be returned as a Base64 URL.
+We plan to standardize this behavior so that the field always returns a regular URL.
+(See: https://github.com/IQSS/dataverse/issues/10831)

 .. _advancedsearch-example: